 If you have limited muscle mass, you will struggle to burn the energy from the fuel you eat.
 You will have to keep winding your calorie intake down to unsustainably low levels to continue to lose weight.

-If you are losing weight, it is important to ensure that you are losing more fat than lean muscle mass.
+If you are losing weight, it is important to ensure you lose more fat than lean muscle mass.

-The Nutrient Optimiser Smart Macros algorithm will help you keep an eye on your rate of loss of muscle mass vs fat loss, and suggest you increase your protein intake if you are losing more muscle than fat.
+The Nutrient Optimiser Smart Macros algorithm will help you keep an eye on your muscle mass loss rate vs. fat loss and suggest you increase your protein intake if you are losing more muscle than fat.

 Of course, it’s also important to make sure you are maximising your muscle-building with physical activity at the same time.